 The Way provides a multi-purpose premises in Eastbourne Town, with a focus of a much needed Weekend Drop-in for the homeless and other community groups through the week.
 This provides a welcoming and safe place for the homeless and street community on Saturday and Sunday to compliment the work of Matthew25 and the Salvation Army during the week.

-The Winter Night Shelter is a project where several churches make their halls available throughout December, January and February each year to provide warm shelter and food for the homeless community.
-Enthusiastic volunteers from churches across Eastbourne offer a friendly welcome for up to 15 people each night.
+The Winter Night Shelter was a project where several churches made their halls each winter to provide warm shelter and food for the homeless community.
+Since Covid, this has had to change but support and emergency accommodation is still provided.

 The Bridge provides a structured residential process of restoration.
 But it offers more than just a roof over people's heads.
-It gives support for those seeking to address issues and progress on their journey through life.
+It gives dedicated support for those seeking to address issues and progress on their journey through life.

 Hope into Action houses provide a secure, supportive home.
 Staff, helped by volunteers from local churches, provide regular support to empower tenants who are moving towards interdependent living.

 Hope Woodwork is a project where people can discover new skills, strengthen their everyday life skills and be equipped for a return to the workplace with the help and support of the friendly team of staff and volunteers at the fully-equipped workshop.

 For more information about any of these projects, how to get involved or find out more about accessing what they offer please click on the relevant logo.
 Note: some projects are working slightly differently at present because of covid guidelines and restrictions.

 How to get involved

 We value our volunteers and deeply appreciate the time they give to our projects.
 To find out more about getting involved, please visit the page of the project you are interested in.
 Volunteers will normally have to be DBS safety-checked and will need to provide referees.
 We will provide induction and training for all volunteers.